btcpayserver/btcpayserver-doc/docs/WhatsNext.md

 ## Creating the Point of Sale App

 BTCPay has a PoS app which you can use to receive payments from your customers directly or to receive donations.
-To create the POS app, you need to have a store created in BTCPay.
+To **create the POS app**, you need to have a store created in BTCPay.
 View PoS instructions [here](./Apps.md#point-of-sale-app).

 ## Creating the Crowdfund App

-Create a crowdfunding campaign using BTCPay.
+Create a **crowdfunding campaign using BTCPay**.
 Unlike traditional crowdfunding platforms, the creator of the campaign is the owner of the platform.
 Funds go directly to the creator’s wallet without any fees.
 View Crowdfund instructions [here](./Apps.md#crowdfunding-app).

 ## Creating the Payment Request

-Create custom invoices which can be shared with others, by sending a link to your payment request.
+Create **custom invoices which can be shared with others**, by sending a link to your payment request.
 Users can pay the request at any time.
 BTCPay automatically updates the BTC exchange rate at the time of payment.
 View Payment Request instructions [here](./PaymentRequests.md).

 ## Creating the Pay Button

-Pay buttons are great when you have a fixed amount for a product or a donation.
+**Pay buttons** are great when you have a fixed amount for a product or a donation.
 You can easily embed the button into HTML.
 When the customer or a visitor clicks on the button, BTCPay displays a checkout page and an invoice for them.
 View Pay Button instructions [here](./Apps.md#payment-button).

 ## Connecting your BTCPay store to your e-commerce platform